pragmapilot/z80/README.md

 * 🕸️[Z80 page on Wikipedia](https://en.wikipedia.org/wiki/Zilog_Z80) - history and design information with very nice visual reference for the [registers](https://en.wikipedia.org/wiki/Zilog_Z80#Registers)
 * 🕸️[Z80-info](http://www.z80.info) - a very thorough page with all sorts of documentation about the Z80 ecosystem.
 Includes all from the instruction set to hardware diagrams
 * 📖[Programming the Z80](https://spectrumcomputing.co.uk/entry/2000292/Book/Programming_the_Z80) - a comprehensive resource on the Z80, starting from the basics of programming and information representation
-* [](http://jgmalcolm.com/z80/) - a very cool page dedicated to Z80 programming for the TI-86 calculator but with many nice and interesting resources on general programming as well and on Z80.
+* 🕸️[z80 game development](http://jgmalcolm.com/z80/) - a very cool page dedicated to Z80 game programming for the TI-86 calculator but with many nice and interesting resources on general programming as well and on Z80.
 Features topics from beginner to advanced level

 ### 🧱Assembly